irisozkaya/PowerBI/README.md

-# PowerBI
+## PowerBI
-Individual PowerBI Reports &amp; Dashboards
+# Individual PowerBI Reports &amp; Dashboards
+World Population includes several reports about the population of the world, divided by continents.